Sweet Digs Australia: In Jeweller Olivia Cummings’ North Warrandyte Home, Everything Has A Story

-Welcome to Sweet Digs Australia, where we take a look inside the sometimes small, sometimes spacious, and always unique homes of women and gender-diverse people across the country.
+Welcome to Sweet Digs, where we take a look inside the sometimes small, sometimes spacious, and always unique homes of women and gender-diverse people across the country.
 This week, we snoop around the North Warrandyte property of jeweller Olivia Cummings, where the '70s meets European craftsmanship.

-You don’t need to be told that the owner of this North Warrandyte property in Victoria is an artist, one look around the spacious place tells you everything you need to know.
+You don’t need to be told that the owner of this property in Victoria, Australia is an artist, one look around the spacious place tells you everything you need to know.
 Residing in this mud brick home is jeweller Olivia Cummings, her partner and her 18-month-old standard poodle, Alfonso.

+The outskirts of the estate are surrounded by lush green bush, with the Dandenong mountains visible to the naked eye.
+It’s a sleepy town, the kind where you take pride in knowing your neighbours (though you have to get used to making your own coffee).
+It sets her back about $1,600 (£913) in mortgage repayments a month.

 Advertisement